greenrobotllc/adserver/README.md

 I recommend using Linux or Mac OS X. I have not tried this under Windows.
 For production/linux, I have it deployed to a Centos server on Linode and it's running currently.
 For development I use Mac OS X with Laravel Homestead development environment.

 ## Steps to install:
+0. You must use PHP 7.x or greater.
+I tested with PHP 5.5, 5.6 and 7.1.1.
+With all versions but 7.1.1 I got a zend error.
 1. Git clone the adserver code from Github
 2. Edit database/seeds/UserTableSeeder.php with your preferred email and password.
 3. Install PHP Composer